Provisions and Amendments Relating to “Simplification and Rationalisation” under Finance (No.2) Bill, 2024.

 6. Hence, it is proposed to rationalize the aforementioned reassessment provisions.
 It is expected that the new system would provide ease of doing business to taxpayers as there is a reduction in time limit by which a notice for assessment or reassessment or re-computation can be issued.
 The salient features of the proposed amendments are as follows:-

-See also Provisions and Amendments Relating to “Goods and Service Tax (GST)” under Finance (No.2) Bill, 2024.
+See also Provisions and Amendments Relating to “Widening and Deepening of Tax Base and Anti-Avoidance” under Finance (No.2) Bill, 2024.

 (i) It is proposed to substitute section 148 of the Act so as to provide that before making the assessment, reassessment or recomputation under section 147 and subject to the provisions of section 148A, the Assessing Officer shall issue a notice to the assessee, along with a copy of the order passed under sub-section (3) of section 148A determining it to be a fit case, requiring him to furnish within such period as may be specified, not exceeding a period of three months from the end of the month in which such notice is issued, a return of his income or the income of any other person in respect of whom he is assessable under this Act.
 Further, it is proposed to provide that no notice under this section shall be issued unless there is information with the Assessing Officer which suggests that the income chargeable to tax has escaped assessment in the case of the assessee for the relevant assessment year.